PauloFerreira25/ispyagentdvr-homeassistant/ispyagentdvr/DOCS.md

 ## How to use

 This add-on really does nothing.
-It is just an example.
+It is just an ispyagentdvr.

 When started it will print the configured message or "Hello world" in the log.